Kar-Sarthak/sticky/PROJECT_REFERENCE.md

 - Each note can be individually hidden/shown/destroyed
 - Native window events (move, resize, close) per note

-### Two-Store Architecture
+### Three-Store Architecture
-Notes and todos are stored in separate files:
+Notes, todos, and contexts are stored in three separate files:
 - **`notes.json`** — Note metadata + ordered `todo_ids` arrays.
 Light, fast to read.
-- **`todos.json`** — All todo data globally.
+- **`todos.json`** — All todo data globally (task text, status).
 Single source of truth.
+- **`contexts.json`** — Context classification mapping: `{"gmail": ["todo-id-1", "todo-id-2"], "vscode": ["todo-id-3"]}`.
+Used for context-aware todo organization.

 This design means:
 - A todo's data (task text, status) lives in one place
 - Notes reference todos by ID (no duplication)
+- Context labels are stored separately from todo data, enabling efficient lookup by context
-- Deleting a note can clean up orphaned todos
+- Deleting a note cleans up both `todos.json` and `contexts.json`

-- Multiple notes could theoretically share todos (though current UI doesn't support it)
+### AI Context Classification
+When a new todo is created:
+1. Todo is immediately saved to `todos.json` and appears in the UI
+2. Rust spawns `classify_todo_async` in the background (non-blocking)
+3. The async task sends todo text to the Python HTTP server (`localhost:8765/classify`)
+4. Python server calls Gemini API, returns context labels like `["gmail", "calendar"]`
+5. Rust saves the contexts to `contexts.json`, mapping context → todo ID

+The Python server is spawned at app startup as a detached background process.
+If it fails to start, context classification silently fails and the todo still works normally.

 ### Why No Main Window
 `tauri.conf.json` has `"app": { "windows": [] }`.
 The app process starts in the background.
 The tray icon is the primary UI for showing/hiding notes and opening Preferences.
 This matches how sticky note apps work — they live in the background until summoned.